 3. Belmont Park

 I was surprised as we pulled onto San Diego’s Mission Boulevard, to spot a roller coaster right there on the street.
 Turns out that Belmont Park offers rides such as The Giant Dipper Roller Coaster, Vertical Plunge, and Bumper Cars.
 That is in addition to an indoor children’s play center.
 Fun arcade games make for a great evening activity just before a tasty dinner on the Ocean Front Walk.
 We ate at Draft which features a kids menu.
 I enjoyed a moist and flavorful salmon burger.
 My daughter enjoyed an Ahi Tuna Salad but she did find the dressing to be a tad spicy (just wanted to forewarn you).
 Word to the wise- get the chocolate hazelnut creme brulee– it is fantastic, 10/10.

 4. San Diego Beaches

 Of course, while in San Diego with kids, you should take advantage of the beaches.
 On my last visit we took an evening stroll on the beach and watched the sunset.
-We also took a tour of a naval ship and left our daughter with her grandma while we went kyaking.
+We also took a tour of a naval ship and left our daughter with her grandma while we went kayaking.
 This time, my daughter and I collected shells and made a sand castle.
 Whether you rent a kayak, a mini catamaran, or a paddle board or simply enjoy a spot on the beach and make sand castles, you will love the views, the sun, and the salt water.
+Spend a day at some of San Diego’s beautiful beaches like Coronado Beach, La Jolla Shores, or Mission Beach, where kids can swim, build sandcastles, or enjoy beach activities.

 5. Catamaran Resort Hotel and Spa